The Importance of Incisal and Occlusal PlanesBy Robert Winter on September 12, 2012 | 0 comments

 To achieve the most ideal esthetic and functional outcome for the patient, the goal in virtually all dental therapies is to level the incisal and occlusal planes to horizon.
 Orthodontics, orthognathic surgery, periodontal procedures, full denture prosthodontics, and restorative therapies all use horizon as the standard reference.

 It is important that this information is captured and communicated to all appropriate members of the dental team.
 It is my strong recommendation that the procedures needed to capture this information are completed during the initial diagnosis and treatment planning phase, and again during the provisionalization stage.
-In my last article, I provided you with guidelines for composing a photograph that accurately portrays where the patient’s planes are relative to horizon.
+In my last article, I provided you with guidelines for composing a photograph, as discussed in my article: “My Favorite Photograph” that accurately portrays where the patient's planes are relative to horizon.
 Following those steps facilitates an accurate gathering of the necessary information.

 In the laboratory, a facebow transfer is used to mount the maxillary cast.
 Freehand mounting can lead to an error in the occlusal plane and midline if a cant exists, because unless told otherwise, the technician will assume the planes are level.
 A photograph of the facebow is recommended and should be sent to the lab with your restorative case, to provide the technician with verification of the accuracy of the transfer.